 The University of South Carolina Aiken provides students with opportunities to maximize individual achievement in both academic and co-curricular settings.
 In fulfilling its role as an institution of higher learning, the University of South Carolina Aiken is a community of individuals engaged in broadly based educational experiences necessary for an enlightened society.
-The University encourages and fosters many co-curricular activities and organizations that are designed to complement and enhance the academic and social life of its students, including graduate students who will be admitted to the MBA program.
+The University encourages and fosters many co-curricular activities and organizations that are designed to complement and enhance the academic and social life of its students.
 Offices that provide student support programs, services and activities can be found in the divisions of Academic Affairs, Business and Administration, Student Life and Services, and Information Technology.
-Some services and programs are specifically designed to assist undergraduates as they transition to college life, and thus are not included in the following overview.
+Some services and programs are specifically designed to assist undergraduates as they transition to college life.